Bbreamer/Bbreamer/README.md

 - I enjoy playing like any other kid, mostly online.
 With my friends and family, I play video games together with them minecraft, roblox, and other games.
 - Reading fiction books, such as Tintin, Asterix and Obelix, Geronimo Stilton, and all of Roald Dahl's books. ( They are very good! )
 - Playing chess
-- Learning wierd stuff, such as learning pi: 3.1415926535897932384626433 ( All I currently know ) and as I aspire to be the top of the top gamer, I learnt clicking methods like drag clicking, butterfly clicking, jitter clicking, and autoclicking.
+- Learning wierd stuff, such as learning pi: 3.1415926535897932384626433 ( All I currently know ), pneumonoultramicroscopicsilicovolcanoconiosis, the longest word in the dictionary which is a lung disease and as I aspire to be the top of the top gamer, I learnt clicking methods like drag clicking, butterfly clicking, jitter clicking, and autoclicking.

 ## My interests
 - Coding